scurker/currency.js/readme.md

 **Local Development**

 Running locally?
-Everything is built with Grunt.
+You will need [grunt](http://gruntjs.com/) and optionally Java if you want to minify currency.js

 1. `npm install`
 1. `grunt`